mesropjanoyan/Films/README.md

 A beautifully designed, single-page web experience exploring how groundbreaking anime films shaped Hollywood's biggest movies.
 This project pairs three iconic anime masterpieces with the live-action films they directly influenced, creating an educational journey through the intersection of Japanese animation and Western cinema.

+---

+**🎉 PROJECT STATUS: COMPLETE**

+This project has reached completion with all planned features implemented, optimized, and polished to production quality.
+The codebase is clean, maintainable, and fully documented.

+---

 ## 🎯 Purpose

 This web app serves as an interactive film guide that: